-COVID-19 Test Results Get Faster, But Still Too Slow To Help Slow Disease Spread
+Coronavirus Test Results Get Faster, But Still Too Slow To Help Slow Disease Spread

 The reasons people have trouble getting tested varied.
 One-third of people did not know how or where to get a test, 23% said the testing site was too far away, and 14% said the test was too expensive.

 The delays between deciding to get a test and getting final results were worst for Black respondents.
-The average white person surveyed waited 5.7 days for their results after seeking a test.
-The average Asian-American, Hispanic, or Black respondent waited 6.1, 6.9, and 7.4 days respectively.
+The average white person surveyed waited 5.7 days for results after seeking a test.
+The average Asian American, Hispanic or Black respondent waited 6.1, 6.9, and 7.4 days respectively.